kevinxuan/MIDS_W205/README.md

 BigQuery or the bq command line tool.
 Paste your questions, queries and answers below.

-- Question 1:
+- Question 1: Which landmark appears the most among all the trips?
   * Answer:
   * SQL query:

-- Question 2:
+- Question 2: What percentage of the trips are commute, i.e. start station not equal to end station?
+What percentage of the trips have same start and end station?
   * Answer:
   * SQL query:

-- Question 3:
+- Question 3: What percentage of the trips are commute, i.e. start station not equal to end station?
+What percentage of the trips have same start and end station?
   * Answer:
   * SQL query:

-- Question 4:
+- Question 4: What's the average straight line distance travelled for subscribers respectively?
   * Answer:
   * SQL query: